 When was the last time you said thank you to your employees?

-Why is it important to recognise the efforts of employees’ work?
+Why is it important to recognize the efforts of employees’ work?

 So how will I know the best way to show recognition?

 Just as there are five love languages, there are also many different ways people want to be appreciated.
-Before you decide to throw an employee appreciation party, sending a quick poll first.
+Before you decide to throw an employee appreciation party, send a quick poll first.

 Here at Pigeonhole, we decided to try out a new exercise to boost employee engagement and also to show recognition for the unsung heroes in the company.
 Ahead of our regular weekly all-hands meetings, we sent out an open-text poll to nominate other team members and their contributions to the company.